One thing hasn't changed, though: that incredible view.

 Matt Bolton, who began at the restaurant last year as executive sous chef and was named executive chef in May, started his career as a teenager, washing dishes at a Hollister steakhouse.
 Seventeen years later, he's making his mark at Pacific's Edge.

 Bolton, featured chef on opening night of the recent Big Sur Wine & Food Festival, has learned the art of cooking from some of the best chefs on the Monterey Peninsula.
-He's also continuing his education at food festivals and major events, including a Beard House dinner and Chefs and Champagne events in the Hamptons last year, as well as participating in Chef's Holidays at Yosemite's Ahwahnee Hotel, Harvest Carmel and Cooking For
+He's also continuing his education at food festivals and major events, including a Beard House dinner and Chefs and Champagne events in the Hamptons last year, as well as participating in Chef's Holidays at Yosemite's Ahwahnee Hotel, Harvest Carmel and Cooking For Solutions at the Monterey Bay Aquarium.

 As good fortune would have it, Bolton worked under both Cal Stamenov and Jeff Rogers, both former executive chefs at Pacific's Edge, during their tenure at other restaurants.